Hidden Heartache

 Composition:

-AILÍS NÍ RÍAIN, JULIE HERNDON Stage direction:
+AILÍS NÍ RÍAIN, JULIE HERNDON Choreography, co-creation and costume design:

 STEPHANIE MÜNDEL-MÖHR Production management: